slyhy/azure_cloud_deployment/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat is used to collect system logs such as system.syslog which records system events.
+- Metricbeat is used to collect information on different system metrics like CPU usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the __beat_install.yml__ file to __/etc/ansible/roles//__.
+- Copy the __beat_install.yml__ file to __/etc/ansible/roles/__.
 - Update the __beat-install.yml__ file to include __host name where you want to install the playbook, e.g. weberservers or elk__.
 - Run the playbook, and navigate to __Kibana web app (ELK_VM_IP:5601/app/kibana)__ to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._